 my third issue – the ingredients are not listed properly (on this product or on their other ones)

-1. they have a really weird mix of either the INCI or the common names, all strung together. you gotta pick one and stick to it, or you can provide both for all. you can’t flip flop.
+1. they have a really weird mix of either the INCI or the common names, all strung together. you gotta use COMMON NAMES on cosmetic retail products, as per the FDA.

 2. ingredients are sometimes solely listed as the genus they belong to… ex: “adansonia”… okay… so what is it? baobab seed oil, fruit powder, what?